MingshuoXu/Small-Target-Motion-Detectors/matlab/+smalltargetmotiondetectors/readme.md

 +model: Includes models for detecting small moving objects in video sequences.

-+tool: Offers additional tools and utilities for data preprocessing, visualization, and evaluation.
++util: Offers additional tools and utilities for data preprocessing, visualization, and evaluation.

 config: Allows users to configure parameters and options for specific applications or scenarios.